 Moreover, similar to previous research, there exist apprehensions over the presence of incomplete data and the absence of inclusivity when employing specific characteristics of computer graphics.
-In practice. companies depend on a more comprehensive governance framework to supervise management behavior and guarantee the execution value-creation endeavors. of Furthermore. scholarly investigation may examine the correlation between the cost of capital and the practice of earnings management.
+In depend companies on a comprehensive governance framework to supervise management behavior and guarantee the execution value-creation endeavors.
+Furthermore, investigation scholarly mav examine correlation between the cost of capital and the management. earning practice of